Positive Behaviour Support and Restrictive Practices Audit - Supported Living

 • Q18 | Unanswered

-Are family members or advocates involved in developing or reviewing behaviour plans where appropriate and with consent?
+Are family members, advocates or representatives involved in behaviour support planning and review where appropriate and with the tenant’s consent or lawful basis?

 Supporting Notes